gbowne1/ProgrammerNotes/connect-to-psql.md

 # PostgreSQL

+This documentation is about using the psql command line.

 Check to see if its already installed using `dpkg -l postgresql`

-If not installed, use sudo apt update to refresh package lists and then sudo apt install postgresql postgresql-contrib to install the server and additional tools.
+If not installed, use sudo apt update to refresh package lists and then `sudo apt install postgresql postgresql-contrib` to install the server and additional tools.

+## Connecting to a PostgreSQL server and or database

 To connect to PostgreSQL, the command in the console/terminal/shell is `psql -U postgres`